 As previously chronicled, I rambled around the eastern side of the Continental Divide for years in my (free) 1962 Corvair Monza and (cheap) VW Beetles.
 But at twenty-two, I almost lost it.
-Driving a transit bus in Iowa City paid a living wage, and there were times I was sorely tempted to follow my cohorts to the car dealers and sign my next 36 months of freedom away.
+Driving a transit bus in Iowa City paid a pretty good living wage, and there were times I was sorely tempted to follow my cohorts to the car dealers and sign my next 36 months of freedom away.
 Luckily, I instinctively knew that I needed a different role model.
 And I found it in a perhaps unlikely source: my then-girlfriend’s mother.

 So a 1975 replacement was drafted, the new E30 version, which was a tad bigger and, and had the optional 1600cc engine.
 Good call, as that tough hemi-head 2T engine was pretty hot for the times, making 102 hp.
 That engine would play a big role in cementing the Corolla’s reputation.

 Elinor and the little Toyota hit the road.
 The wide-open spaces of the southwest beckoned them, and they rambled through the deserts and canyons, eventually settling in San Diego.

 When she was ready to reclaim her furniture, we offered to move it out for her in a U-haul truck.
 And when she rolled-out the welcome mat, I quit my job and we made it a one-way trip, towing my ’68 Dodge A100 van behind the truck.
 San Diego in the winter was like paradise, and the first months was spent at the beach, almost every day.

 Blacks Beach, as a matter of fact, famous at the time for being pretty much the first public nude beach in a major American city.
 It was strategically located at the base of a giant cliff, so it took some serious commitment to get down there.
 The dirty old men stayed way up at the top, with binoculars, or even telescopes.
 Sad.